backostech/yenepay.sdk.python/docs/source/usage.rst

     # You can check whether client is using sanbox or not use `is_sandbox` attribute
     client.is_sandbox # True

+.. warning:: If you use sandbox account details (merchant id and/or PDT token) without using `use_sanbox=True` will raise :exc:`yenepay.exceptions.CheckoutError`

 Generating checkout url
 ************************